GianlucaVeschi/GianlucaVeschi/README.md

 🔭 I will graduate in October 2020 with a thesis called "Assembly, Design and Control of FPV Quadcopters for Healthcare Applications during the Covid pandemic" and would love to get some help with embedded programming of flight controllers

+⚡ Fun fact: When I was 14 I won the Italian Rubik's Cube Championship for the 7x7x7 and held that record until 2013.
+Speedcubing taught me a lot about self-learning and algorithmic thinking.

 <!--
 **GianlucaVeschi/GianlucaVeschi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.